ash/raku-course/essentials/conditional-checks/exercises/plural-ending/solution/index.md

 {% include menu.html %}

-The program should check if the entered number is bigger then one and put the noun in the plural form.
+The program should check if the entered number is bigger then one and put it in the plural form.

 ## Code